Psmths/windows-forensic-artifacts/execution/prefetch.md

 # Prefetch
 Windows Prefetch is utilized to improve application performance by pre-loading resources when an application is launched.
+It can be used to determine:

+ - Evidence of execution
+ - Most recent execution
+ - (Potential) first execution

 ## Operating System Availability
  - Windows 10